 1.5 Funding will be forfeit if the awarded project is delayed for more than 9 months.
 If the project is subsequently proposed to resume, a new application for funding will be required.

 2.1 Total project costs should not generally exceed £10,000.
 Applications in excess of this amount may be considered only in exceptional circumstances.
-No grant may exceed £50,000 in value in any event.

 2.2 Project budgets must be realistic.
 Justification must be given for each cost requested.